dperique/termi-chat/README.md

 * Lightweight: all you need is a terminal.
 * Colored text for easy reading.
 * No streaming -- just give me the answers!
+* Switch OpenAI models on the fly.
+If you want deeper answers or simpler/faster/cheaper answers, just restart termi-chat using a different model or use the `model` command to switch models *mid-conversation*.
+This is useful if you're interested in how the "other" model would respond.
 * Save and load your conversation so you can have a longer term conversation
   * Conversations are simple json so you can add/remove to/from more easily
   * Conversations are plain text which means you can archive and search them as easily as you can with your notes.
 ChatGPT conversations become a part of your notes vs. asking over and over for the same thing.
   * Gives a good way to organize and manage your conversations.
-* Switch GPT models while retaining the conversation.
-If you want deeper answers or simpler/faster/cheaper answers, just restart termi-chat using a different model.
 * Press `<ENTER>` to submit the text after seeing how many tokens (in case you are cost conscious).
 * Tracks response times in case you like to know how long it takes to respond.